 The pneumogastric afterwards does not send off any regular branches till it reaches the lower part of the neck.
 It then detaches two or three filaments, (rami cardiaci,) which, on the right side, have their roots about an inch above the subclavian artery, and on the left side, an inch lower down.
 On the right side, they descend along the subclavian and the arteria innominata, on the left along the left carotid; they reach the arch of the aorta, and in their course, as well as there, anastomose very freely with the superficial cardiac nerve.
-The rami cardiaci are frequently more abundant on the right side than on the left.
+The rami cardiaci are frequently more abundant on the right side then on the left.

 The Inferior Laryngeal Nerve (Nervus Laryngeus Inferior, Recurrens) is a considerable branch of the pneumogastric, which comes off next to the cardiac.
 On the right side it arises immediately after the trunk has passed between the subclavian artery and the subclavian vein.
-It then winds around the subclavian artery so as to retain the latter in its loop; having thus got behind the artery, it then ascends towards the larynx, on the side of the trachea, covered by the common carotid and by the inferior thyroid artery.
+It then winds around the subclavian artery so as to retain the latter in its loop; having thus got behind the artery, it then ascends towards the larynx, on the side of the trachea, covered by the common carotid, and by the inferior thyroid artery.

 In this course the inferior laryngeal nerve detaches the following branches: 1.
 From the convexity of its loop it sends filaments to the assistance of the cardiac branches just spoken of, arising from the pneumogastric, and to those coming from the inferior cervical ganglion of the sympathetic.
 2. It detaches the pulmonary branches, the origin of which is complicated with the plexus of nerves existing about their roots; these descend in front of the trachea, reach the pulmonary artery, and follow its ramifications into the lungs; some of the filaments, however, go to the cardiac plexus.
-3. The inferior laryngeal then sends many filaments to the œsophagus; 4.
-Branches which go to the inferior part of the thyroid gland; 5.
-Filaments to the trachea, some of which penetrate the membrane on its posterior part, others go between the cartilages; they are then distributed to the lining membrane and to the mucous glands of the part.
-6. The inferior laryngeal nerve is then distributed in branches to the inferior constrictor of the pharynx and its lining membrane, but the most of its terminating filaments penetrate to the larynx, between the thyroid and the cricoid cartilage, and are lost upon the lining membrane of the larynx, and upon the small muscles which move the arytenoid cartilages.
-These terminating filaments anastomose with such as come from the superior laryngeal nerve.
+3. The inferior laryngeal then sends many filaments to the æsophagus; 4.
+Branches which go to the inferior part of the thyroid gland;